Taking a break – how to make your limited company ‘dormant’

 The company should submit their dormant accounts to Companies House every year, no later than nine months after the end of the company’s financial year.

-You are also required to provide an annual confirmation statement for a dormant company every twelve months.
-This statement provides important company information such as the name and registered address of the company, directors’ details, the location of statutory records, shareholder or guarantor details, register of people with significant control, and information about share capital.
+This statement provides important company information, including the name and registered address of the company, details of the directors, the location of statutory records, shareholder or guarantor details, the register of people with significant control, and information about the share capital.

 The due date for filing a confirmation statement for the dormant company is on the anniversary of the date the company was registered.
 You have 14 days from this date to file the confirmation statement.